jeriel20/ElasticStackAnalystCourse/README.md

 -Build custom queries and dashboards on Kibana

--Build custom configuration files for Logstash
+-Troubleshoot ELK and critical services

+- Linux Concepts

+- BRO Intel Framework and BRO overview

-** The Notes are not perfect.
+** The Notes/Labs are not perfect.
 The instructions in this repo are best suited for Intermediate Linux Users.